the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 </script>
 {% endraw %}

-> **TL;DR**: In this post, I introduce the 3 T's of evals -- Text, Tools, and Truth -- and show why they comprise a powerful core for evals.
+> **TL;DR**: In this post, I introduce the 3T framework for evals -- Text, Tools, and Truth -- and show why they comprise a powerful core for evals.
-I distinguish between offline and online evals, make a case for why you should do do both, and demonstrate how the 3Ts have your back here.
+I show how they can power both offline and online evals, make a case for why you should do both, and discuss extensions to advance your evals even further.